Applications & Transition

 Please find below details of our open events and admissions process.

 Open Morning Tours give you the opportunity to tour the school with members of our Senior Leadership Team and student guides and see what the school is like on a normal working day.
-You will visit lessons and be able to ask any
+You will visit lessons and be able to ask any questions.

 Year 5 Tours May - Summer 2017